Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

 \subsubsection{Entanglement construction}

-We basically have at hand only sources of two-praticle entanglement.
-We shall show in detail how to swap entanglement of two pairs of particles (\.{Z}ukowski, Zeilinger, and Weinfurter, 1995).
-The technique of, here, erasing which-source information, can be applied in many other configurations, e.g., in the case of a double pair emission from a single source, etc. It works even for totally independent emissions (provided they are synchronized).
+We have at hand only photon sources of two-particle entanglement.
+We shall show in detail an operational method to swap entanglement of two pairs of particles (\.{Z}ukowski, Zeilinger, and Weinfurter, 1995), which has been used in many experiments (the pioneering one was the Innsbruck teleportation, Bouwmeester \textit{et al.} 1997).
+The technique of essentially erasing which-source information, can be applied in many other configurations, e.g., in the case of a double pair emission from a single source, etc. It works even for totally independent emissions (provided they are synchronized).

-\emph{Entangling two independent particles: the pinciple.--} Figure~\ref{eswap93} shows a configuration for obtaining interference effects for two pairs of particles originating from two independent sources.
-Assume that the sources in Fig.~\ref{eswap93}, A and B, each spontaneously emits a pair of particles in an entangled state (all particles are supposed to be identical) at nearly the same moment of time, and the states of the pairs are $|\Psi^{A}\rangle=\frac{1}{\sqrt{2}}\left( |a\rangle|d\rangle+|a^{\prime }\rangle|c^{\prime}\rangle\right) $ for source A, and $|\Psi^{B}\rangle =\frac{1}{\sqrt{2}}\left( |b^{\prime}\rangle|d^{\prime}\rangle+|b\rangle |c\rangle\right) $ for source B (the letters represent beams taken by the particles in Fig.~\ref{eswap93}, and $\langle e|f\rangle=\delta_{ef}$).
-The beams $x$ and $x^{\prime}$, where $x=a,b,c$ or $d$, are superposed at 50:50 beamsplitters.
-Behind the beamsplitters we place detectors in the output ports $x(\pm)$.
+\emph{Entangling two independent particles: the principle. -- } Figure~\ref{eswap93} shows a configuration for obtaining interference effects for two pairs of particles originating from two independent sources.
+Assume that the sources of path entangled states in Fig.~\ref{eswap93}, A and B, each spontaneously emits a pair of particles in an entangled state (all particles are supposed to be identical) at nearly the same moment of time, and the states of the pairs are $|\Psi^{A}\rangle=\frac{1}{\sqrt{2}}\left( |a\rangle|d\rangle+|a^{\prime }\rangle|c^{\prime}\rangle\right) $ for source A, and $|\Psi^{B}\rangle =\frac{1}{\sqrt{2}}\left( |b^{\prime}\rangle|d^{\prime}\rangle+|b\rangle |c\rangle\right) $ for source B (the letters represent beams taken by the particles in Fig.~\ref{eswap93}, and $\langle e|f\rangle=\delta_{ef}$).
+The beams $x$ and $x^{\prime}$, where $x=a,b,c$ or $d$, are superposed at 50:50 BSs.
+Behind the BSs we place detectors in the output ports $x(\pm)$.
 In all unprimed beams one can introduce a phase shift of $\phi_{x}$.
-The detector stations differ in their role: $a(\pm)$ and $b(\pm)$ observe radiation coming from one source only, and this is not so for stations $d(\pm)$ and $c(\pm)$.
-For instance, if a \textit{single} particle is detected by $d(+)$, its origin may be uncertain.
-If it cannot be determined which source produced the particle which activated the detectors, say $d(+)$ and $c(+)$, then four-particle interference effects may occur.
+The detector stations differ in their role: $a(\pm)$ and $b(\pm)$ observe radiation coming from one source only, but this is not so for stations $d(\pm)$ and $c(\pm)$.
+For instance, if a \textit{single} particle is detected by $d(+)$, its origin may be, under suitable conditions, completely unknown.
+If it cannot be determined, even in principle, which source produced the particle which activated the detectors, say $d(+)$ and $c(+)$, then four-particle interference effects may occur.